 From Homegrown and Handmade

-Wherever meat played a big rule in people’s diet, animals were hunted or raised.
-In places where meat played a very insignificant rule, vegetables and legumes were grown.
+Wherever meat played a big role in people’s diet, animals were hunted or raised.
+In places where meat played a very insignificant role, vegetables and legumes were grown.

 The old traditions of the eastern world were vegetarians.
 We associate health and longevity with them.

 The majority of the western world was heavy on meat, so homesteaders raised animals for food.
 Most of our ancestors did.
 I grew up on a homestead where farm animals played a big role.
 I share more about it in my post: How people lived simple yesterday.